NickColley/past/README.md

 > **⚠️✋ Do not use in production: this project is new and may have security and performance issues.**

-## Quick start
+## Creating a page

-Create a HTML file inside a 'pages' folder.
+Create a `index.html` HTML file inside a 'pages' folder.

 ```bash
 mkdir pages